Inside the 2025 P2P Top 30

 The Benchmarks We Don't See.
 139 events have appeared in the Top 30 over twenty years.
 Only 109 remain.
 We’ll dig into survivorship bias, sector concentration, churn, and what the data looks like when you adjust for inflation.

 Oh Canada!
-I've started with U.S. events, but our neighbors to the North (near north, here in Michigan) have gone from strength to strength.
-We'll look at what's working.
+We’ve started with U.S. events, but our neighbors to the North (near north, here in Michigan) have gone from strength to strength.
+We’ll look at what’s working.

 Check back, or subscribe to our newsletter to get notified when new chapters go live.